-Sean Arthur Joyce is an author of poetry, Canadian history and a novel.
+Sean Arthur Joyce is an author of poetry, Canadian history, a collection of essays, and a novel.
 He is better known in the West Kootenay region of British Columbia, Canada as Art Joyce for his popular newspaper columns and books on local history.
-Joyce has been a freelance journalist since 1990, working since 2005 as a reporter and Arts and Culture Editor for the Valley Voice, one of the last independently owned newspapers in BC. (www.valleyvoice.ca)
+Joyce has been a freelance journalist since 1990, retiring in 2025 after 20 years as a reporter and Arts and Culture Editor for the Valley Voice, one of the last independently owned newspapers in BC. (www.valleyvoice.ca)

-He has published two books of West Kootenay history and in 2014 published Laying the Children’s Ghosts to Rest: Canada’s Home Children in the West (Hagios Press) on the little-known phenomenon of the 100,000 poor children exported from the UK to work as indentured child labourers on Canadian farms in the late 19th and early 20th centuries.
-The book was supported by a national tour of 24 communities and reached the top 10 nonfiction bestsellers list in Calgary. https://www.radiantpress.ca/shop/laying-the-childrens-ghosts-to-rest-canadas-home-children-in-the-west
+He has published two books of West Kootenay history (see Publications page) and in 2014 published Laying the Children’s Ghosts to Rest: Canada’s Home Children in the West (Hagios/Radiant Press) on the little-known phenomenon of the 100,000 poor children exported from the UK to work as indentured child labourers on Canadian farms in the late 19th and early 20th centuries.
+The book was supported by a national tour of 24 communities and reached the top 10 nonfiction bestsellers list in Calgary.
+It remains a top seller for Radiant Press. https://www.radiantpress.ca/shop/laying-the-childrens-ghosts-to-rest-canadas-home-children-in-the-west

-Joyce's latest book is a novel, Mountain Blues, published by NeWest Press in May 2018.
-It has been compared by readers to Stephen Leacock's Sunshine Sketches of a Little Town.
-“Joyce ... brings a unique toolbox of writing skills to bear in Mountain Blues that makes for crisp, lyrical prose, an engaging narrative, memorable characters, ... and a lightness of touch that is as surprising as it is delightful,” writes Gary Geddes. https://newestpress.com/books/mountain-blues
+Joyce’s novel, Mountain Blues (NeWest Press, 2018) has been compared by readers to Stephen Leacock’s Sunshine Sketches of a Little Town.
+Renowned Canadian poet Gary Geddes wrote of the novel: “Joyce ... brings a unique toolbox of writing skills to bear in Mountain Blues that makes for crisp, lyrical prose, an engaging narrative, memorable characters ... and a lightness of touch that is as surprising as it is delightful.” https://newestpress.com/books/mountain-blues

 BIBLIOGRAPHY:

-NOT CITED: Individual newspaper or magazine articles and essays or out-of-print limited editions.
+NOT CITED: Individual newspaper or magazine articles and literary essays or out-of-print collections, including 6 limited edition, handcrafted chapbooks published under the author’s imprint, Chameleon Fire Editions (established 1990).

 Poetry: